j2css/j2c-importer/README.md

 - `--format`: `js|json` the output format.
 Defaults to `js`.
 - `--case`: `camel|snake|dash` how you want hyphenated property names to appear in the output?
 Defaults to `camel` in `js` mode and to `dash` in `json` mode.
+- `--beautify`: whether you want the output to be beautified.
+Defaults to two `true`.
-- `--indent`: the indentation of the output.
+- `--indent`: the indentation of the output when beautifying.
 Defaults to two spaces.

 ### API